CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - (No changes in this update)

 ## 7. Open Questions / Assumptions
-- The "How to Play" page now attempts a more sophisticated merge of structure from one file and content from another.
-The robustness of heading matching and content extraction from the main rulebook will depend on consistent formatting.
+- The "How to Play" page's content rendering heavily relies on consistent heading normalization and the presence of matching Markdown headings in `Riddle_of_the_Beast_Rulebook.md`.

 ## 8. Data Structures of the App
 - (No changes in this update)